Frequently Asked Questions:

 - Certain legal entities, including the following, are excluded from the Beneficial Ownership rule:

 Federal or State regulated financial institutions (federally regulated banks, brokers or dealers in securities, mutual funds, futures commission merchants, and introducing brokers in commodities)

 Publicly held companies listed on the New York, American, or NASDAQ Stock Exchanges

 SEC-registered exchanges or clearing agencies

 Will the beneficial ownership rule affect my existing accounts at Oritani Bank?

 The new beneficial ownership rule should not affect existing accounts.
-However, information will be required for any Certificate of Deposit and Safe Deposit Box prior to renewal.
 Please be aware that an Oritani Bank representative may reach out for an updated Beneficial Ownership Certification in order to update your account file, ensuring necessary compliance for any future financial requests.